Filming Application Process

 - A COVID SPECIFIC RISK ASSESMENT

-Further information on what is required can be found in the Filming in Liverpool Code of Practise
+Further information on what is required can be found in the Filming in Liverpool Code of Practice

-Please find above a list of Film Permit Admin Fees, this document also includes other film related fees that may be of use.
+Our Film Permit Admin Fees document also includes other film related fees that may be of use.